gusadolfo123/siigo_api_test/docs/FixedAssetsApi.md

 > [FixedAssetsViewModel] getFixedAssets()

-Gets a list of fixed assets
+Gets a list of fixed assets.

 ### Example